WouterBant/GEVit-DL2-Project/Blogpost_wouter.md

 </tbody>
 </table>

-Below we present the results for the different aggregation methods without finetuning, with finetuningthe last layer, and with finetuning the whole model.
-The first row (ViT) is the Vision Transformer we trained on rotation MNIST and we apply the framework on this model.
+Below we present the results for the different aggregation methods without fine-tuning, with fine-tuning the last layer, and with fine-tuning the entire model.
+The first row (ViT) represents the Vision Transformer we trained on rotation MNIST, and we applied our framework to this model.

 <table>
     <thead>
         <tr>